observIQ/bindplane-deployment-examples/README.md

-# BindPlane Deployment Examples
+# Bindplane Deployment Examples

-This repository provides deployment examples for BindPlane, a powerful observability pipeline management platform.
+This repository provides deployment examples for Bindplane, a powerful observability pipeline management platform.
 It includes multiple deployment options to suit different environments and requirements.

 ## Overview

-BindPlane can be deployed in various environments, from simple Docker Compose setups for development to production-ready GCP deployments with high availability and security features.
+Bindplane can be deployed in various environments, from simple Docker Compose setups for development to production-ready GCP deployments with high availability and security features.
 This repository contains examples for:

 - Docker Compose deployment for local development and testing
 - Terraform-based GCP deployment for production environments